bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Once a template compilation is over we receive a JavaScript code and apply it the same way to all syntax and settings variation:

-* template engine takes a BEM-tree as an input data in [BEMJSON](https://bem.info/technology/bemhtml/current/reference/#bemjson) format;
+* template engine takes a BEM tree as an input data in [BEMJSON](https://bem.info/technology/bemhtml/current/reference/#bemjson) format;
-* sequentially go through nodes of an input BEM-tree;
+* sequentially go through nodes of an input BEM tree;
     * data structure called [context](https://bem.info/technology/bemhtml/current/reference/#context) is built during BEMJSON tree processing;
-* HTML output is generated in cycle for every BEM-entity;
+* HTML output is generated in cycle for every BEM entity;
     * HTML output is recursively generated for every nested BEM entity;
     * writing to HTML result fragments buffer is performed element by element.

-***

 <a name="table"></a>